lucaromagnoli/dataservice/README.md

 data = tuple(data_service)
 ```

-A `Request` is an object that holds, among other parameters, the URL to fetch, a `client` to make the request with
-and a `callback` function to parse the `Response` object.
+A `Request` is a Pydantic model that holds the URL to fetch, a reference to the `client` callable, and a `callback` function to parse the `Response` object.

 The `client` can be any Python callable that takes a `Request` object and returns a `Response` object.
+DataService includes a `HttpXClient` class based on the `httpx` library, but you can use any async client.

-The `callback` function can be any Python callable that takes a `Response` object and returns either data or more `Request` objects.
+The `callback` function takes a `Response` object and returns either data or more `Request` objects.

-Let's have a look at the `parse_books_page` function from the example above:
+Example `parse_books_page` function:

 ```python
 def parse_books_page(response: Response):